 Why Fortify?
-Prevent Neural Tube Defects
+Prevent Neural Tube Birth Defects

-All people need folic acid to produce and maintain healthy cells.
-Women who might become pregnant need 400 micrograms of folic acid daily at least one month before conception and in the early stages of pregnancy.
-This can prevent the majority of neural tube defects (NTDs) .
+All people need folic acid (vitamin B9) to produce and maintain healthy cells.
+Women especially need folic acid to reduce the risk of neural tube defects (NTDs) in pregnancy.

 A baby’s neural tube forms within the first four weeks of pregnancy.
 If women wait until they learn they are pregnant to take folic acid supplements, the baby’s neural tube may already be formed.
 Then it is too late for folic acid to have the protective effect.

 The March of Dimes estimates that more than 300,000 babies are born with an NTD every year for a global birth prevalence of 24/10,000 .
 Countries which track birth defects generally find that their NTD prevalence drops to less than 10 per 10,000 live births after they begin fortifying flour with folic acid .

-- four slices of beef liver or
+- 2 slide of beef liver or

-- 14 cups of raw broccoli or
+- 4.5 cups of cooked broccoli

 Some people have been told to avoid folic acid because they have a variation of the MTHFR (methyltetrahydrofolate reductase) enzyme.
 However, these individuals simply process folic acid more slowly than those without the variation.
 See the CDC recommendation for people with the MTHFR variation to continue taking folic acid.